 - United States Telecom Association v.
 FCC (D.C.
 Cir.
 2015): Represented several Members of Congress as amici curiae in support of a petition for review challenging the FCC’s 2015 Net Neutrality rules.

 - Franklin California Tax-Free Trust v.
 Puerto Rico (1st Cir.
-2015): Represented the Chamber of Commerce of the United States of America as amici curiae in a case involving the Bankruptcy Code’s preemption of state bankruptcy laws.
+2015): Represented the U.S. Chamber of Commerce as amici curiae in a case involving the Bankruptcy Code’s preemption of state bankruptcy laws.

 - People of the State of New York v.
 Actavis PLC (2d Cir.
-2015): Represented the Chamber of Commerce of the United States of Americaas amicus curiae in a challenge to a district court injunction that forced a pharmaceutical company to continue producing a drug.
+2015): Represented the U.S. Chamber of Commerce as amicus curiae in a challenge to a district court injunction forcing a pharmaceutical company to continue producing a drug.

 Federal District and State Court Litigation